brdtrpp/class/README.md

 ## Getting The Hockey Stick

-* Get users from Craigslist
+* Google Hobby Classes and Transcribe Manually
-* Post to Craigslist
+* Look into partnerships with: HomeDepot, Michaels, Lowes,

 ## Current Issues